 The results of this work show that the proposed model based on Cosserat theory is appropriate for getting insight into the dynamics of the helical structure of a RAWE machine.
-It offers some advantages as compared to previous models based on springs and discs or a large set of masses linked with springs and dampers.
-For instance, unlike them, our model captures the three interesting motions of the helix, thus improving the fidelity of previous dynamic models.
-It provides a couple of nonlinear partial differential equations that can be solved with well-known numerical methods like the finite element method used in this work.
-Such a compact formulation, which includes stretching, bending and torsional effects, highlights the role of the different terms on the dynamics of the structure and their coupling.
-It has also been used here to estimate the characteristics times for the propagation of longitudinal, lateral, and torsional waves in the helix.
-Moreover, the airborne rotor and the ground-425 generator enter the model as boundary conditions that include the position and velocity of the end sections of the structures and the external torque applied to them.
-The model was completed with the axial, bending, and torsional stiffness of a real
+It offers some advantages as compared to previous models based on springs and disks or a large set of masses linked with springs and dampers.
+For instance, unlike previous models, our model captures the three interesting motions of the helix, thus improving the fidelity.
+It provides a couple of nonlinear partial differential equations that can be solved with wellknown numerical methods like the finite-element method used in this work.
+Such a compact formulation, which includes stretching, bending, and torsional effects, highlights the role of the different terms in the dynamics of the structure and their coupling.
+It has also been used here to estimate the characteristic times for the propagation of longitudinal, lateral, and torsional waves in the helix.
+Moreover, the airborne rotor and the ground generator enter the model as boundary conditions that include the position and velocity of the end sections of the structures and the external torque applied to them.
+The model was completed with the axial, bending, and torsional stiffness of a real AWE machine obtained by conducting three dedicated experiments in the laboratory.
+Since axial, bending, and torsional stiffness is essential information for RAWE machine simulators, such experimental work fills an important gap in the field.
+The relation between the bending and the torsional stiffness and the tension was measured for the tensegrity structure.
+It was also shown that the torsional stiffness depends on both the tension without torsion and the history of the structure as the tension is increased.
+A hysteric behavior was measured, which poses a challenge for the modeling of the helix.